 The weir crest is the upstream element of a pair of boundary elements simulating a weir.
 The corresponding downstream element is the weir slope.
-Both are illustrated in Figure 104.
+Both are illustrated in Figure 112.
 The weir can occur in different forms such as broadcrested weirs (left picture in the Figure) and sharp-crested weirs (right picture in the Figure).
 The volumetric flow Q can be characterized by a law of the form where C is a constant.
-For instance, in the formula by Poleni $C = 2C_d\sqrt{2g}/3$ , where $C_d$ is coefficient smaller than 1 to be measured experimentally [11].
-The following constants have to be specified on the line beneath the \FLUID SECTION, TYPE=CHANNEL WEIR CREST card:
+For instance, in the formula by Poleni $C = 2C_d\sqrt{2g}/3$, where C_d is coefficient smaller than 1 to be measured experimentally [11].
+The following constants have to be specified on the line beneath the FLUID SEC-TION,TYPE=CHANNEL WEIR CREST card:

-$$Q = Cb(h - p)^{3/2}, (43)$$
+$$Q = Cb(h-p)^{3/2}, (141)$$

-- $\bullet$ the width b
+- $\bullet\,$ the width b

 - the height p

-- $\bullet$ the constant C
+- the constant C

-- not used
+- $\bullet\,$ not used

 - the number of the downstream weir slope element

 - the number of the upstream reference element, if any

 The cross section of the weir is supposed to be rectangular.
-This is important, since a different form leads to a different exponent in Equation 43.
+This is important, since a different form leads to a different exponent in Equation 141.
 Notice that a weir can have upstream channel elements attached to it.
 In that case it is mandatory to specify an upstream reference element.